xiaopv/xiaopv.github.io/_teaching/2021-spring-mat201.md

  * Course name: MAT 201 Calculus 1
  * Course credit hours: 3 credit
  * Course Prerequisite: MAT 151, or satisfactory performance in the math placement test administered by the math department, or permission of instructor.
- * Class time and location: TR 8:30am-9:45am online.
-See above for connection link.
+ * Class time and location: Tuesdays and Thursdays 8:30am-9:45am online.
  * Textbook: Please see the course material link above.
  * Online homework system: We will use the WebAssign online homework system designed for Ron Larson's Calculus textbook.
 You do not need to purchase the hard copy of Ron Larson's Calculus textbook.
 If you want to have that textbook as a reference, you will have the access to an electronic version of it after you have purchase the WebAssign access.
 The ISBN for the WebAssign standalone access card is 9781337631853.
 You can also purchase the access directly from the publisher at [www.webassign.net](www.webassign.net).
 Note that it is very unlikely that any used Calculus textbook will come with the WebAssign access.
 The class key you need to self-enroll in WebAssign is "utica 9675 3260".
 Please use your Utica College official name and email address to register at WebAssign.
 Do not use nickname or your private email address.
 If you have not purchased the access card or have purchased it but have not received it, please still go ahead and register as soon as possible as the WebAssign website will have a grace period and you can start to work on homework problems immediately.
  * Calculator: We will be using a free graphing calculator app called Desmos.
 You can use Desmos directly by going to their website at [www.desmos.com](https://www.desmos.com/calculator).
 You are strongly encouraged to use Desmos on a computer or on a tablet.
 You can download Desmos at [Apple](https://itunes.apple.com/us/app/desmos-graphing-calculator/id653517540?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.desmos.calculator&amp;hl=en").